crowdAI/train-schedule-optimisation-challenge-starter-kit/README.md

 We recommend that you proceed through the documentation in the following order:

-1. First, read the [Quick Introduction to the Timetabling Problem](documentation/quick_introduction.md).
+1. **Quick Introduction to the Timetabling Problem** First, read the [Quick Introduction to the Timetabling Problem](documentation/quick_introduction.md).
 After this, you should be able to relate to the problem and start to get a feeling for the algorithmic difficulties involved.
+2. **Worked Example**
-2. Second, it is probably a good idea to go through the [Worked Example](documentation/a_worked_example.md).
+Second, it is probably a good idea to go through the [Worked Example](documentation/a_worked_example.md).
 In that document, we take a very simple sample problem, produce a solution from the ground up (in the required solution data format) and then verify that we indeed satisfy all twelve timetabling rules.
+3. **General Outline**
-3. After the first two, you may proceed with the further documentation (see [below](#what-can-i-find-in-this-repo)), and maybe start to solve the simple instances in parallel with learning the fine details of the data models and the timetabling rules.
+After the first two, you may proceed with the further documentation (see [below](#what-can-i-find-in-this-repo)), and maybe start to solve the simple instances in parallel with learning the fine details of the data models and the timetabling rules.

+4. **Instance Description**
-4. Once you really want to start solving the instances, you should also check out the [description of the instances](documentation/instance_description.md) and [what to submit](documentation/what_to_submit.md).
-The first document gives you an idea about the size (and difficulty) of the problem instances, the second walks you through a sample submission.<br><br>In general, you should start solving the simple instances first.
+Once you really want to start solving the instances, you should also check out the [description of the instances](documentation/instance_description.md) which gives you an idea about the size (and difficulty) of the problem instances.
+You should start solving the simple instances first.
 More information on that in the [description of the instances](documentation/instance_description.md).

+5. **How to Submit ?**
+The [what to submit](documentation/what_to_submit.md) guide walks you through a sample submission.

 ## What do I have to do?
 You must try to generate solutions to the nine problem instances in [this folder](problem_instances).